aleksadjdj/browser-game/game_dev_instructions/map_log.md

-Absolutely!
-I can make you a **list of 32 original zone names** with short descriptions, environment types, temperatures, and weather.
-I’ll give it in a **game-friendly style** like WoW / LOTR.

 Here’s a structured list:

 | #  | Zone Name               | Environment        | Temperature (°C) | Weather        | Short Description                                                 |